Loli-Feature-Flags/website/docs/reference/sdk/architectures/multi-instance-services.md

 ```

 ::: tip

-This pattern not only gives you a 100% guarantee that all instance of a services
-always use the same specification at any point in time.

 This pattern can also drastically reduce the nr. of reads from the primary storage location
 (which is not the cache) which could also lead to a lower cost footprint.